Skip to content

 Treasury forecast: a decision-making tool for SMEs

-Drawing up a treasury forecast may seem complex at first, yet once you know the best practices, it will be much easier to make your forecasts to monitor the financial balance of your business.
+Drawing up a treasury plan may seem complex at first, but once you know the right practices, you can forecast and monitor your company’s financial balance easily.

 What are the objectives of cash forecasting ?

-Regardless of your business sector, it is in your best interest to draw up a treasury forecast plan.
-It allows you to ensure your company’s ability to continue its development.
-Thanks to a good treasury plan you will be able to assess your capacity to react in the event of financial difficulties or your capacity to invest.
+Regardless of your industry, it is in your best interest to develop a forecasted treasury plan.
+The latter enables you to ensure that your business can continue to grow.
+A good treasury plan will enable you to assess your ability to react to financial difficulties or to invest.

-You will be able to anticipate periods of reduced cash flow and be able to make adjustments such as reducing certain costs, finding ways to generate more sales or financing your working capital requirements.
+Indeed, you will be able to anticipate periods of lower cash flow and be able to plan some adjustments such as reducing some costs, finding solutions to generate more sales or financing your working capital needs.

-If your business is thriving, you may consider expanding into new markets, investing in new areas or products, acquiring larger premises, or recruiting new employees.
+If your business is successful, you may consider expanding into new markets, investing in new sectors or products, acquiring larger premises, recruiting new employees.

-Excel has some advantages and some freedoms, but it does not entirely meet the objectives of an effective management of treasury forecasts.
-Regular manual data entry increases the risk of errors, reports that are not very explicit…
+Excel has certain advantages and certain freedoms, but it does not fully meet the objectives of efficient treasury forecast management: regular manual entry increases the risk of errors, reports are not very explicit, etc.

-A software specialised in cash forecasting, such as Iziago, is a better choice if you want a tool that is easier to use and more accurate for your forecasts.
+A specialised online treasury forecasting software, such as Cegid Iziago, is therefore a good choice if you want an easier to use and more accurate tool for your forecast.

 1. Determine the timeframe of your cash flow planning

-Cash flow planning can cover a few weeks or even several months.
-Plan as far ahead as you can accurately plan.
+Cash flow planning can cover a few weeks to several months.
+Plan as far ahead as you can accurately do so.

 If you are well established, you may have a predictable sales pipeline and plenty of data from previous years.
-It will then be easier to make stable and accurate treasury forecasts over the long term.
+It will then be easy to establish stable and accurate treasury forecasts over the long term.

-If your business is new, you may not have a lot of data.
-If you plan far in advance, your treasuryforecasts may be less accurate.
-But don’t worry, your cash flow will evolve over time.
-Then, you will get more accurate estimates and it will be easier to update your forecasts.
+If you are a new company, you may not have a lot of data.
+If you plan far in advance, your forecasts may be less accurate.
+But don’t worry, your treasury will evolve over time, and as it does, you’ll get more accurate estimates and be able to update your forecast more easily.

 How to make cash flow planning ?